Decline of the Byzantine Empire: Excessive reliance on mercenaries

-Neglect of the Army and Border defence
+Degeneration of the standing army

-After a century of successful expansions due to the competent warrior Emperors Basil I and Basil II, a false sense of security seemed to have prevailed among the new Byzantine leadership.
-Rule “passed into the hands of a series of dotards, sensualists and courtesans—female rule once again predominated.”
+After a century of successful expansions due to the competent Emperors between Basil I and Basil II, a false sense of security seemed to have prevailed among the new Byzantine leadership.
+According to J.F.C.
+Fuller, rule “passed into the hands of a series of dotards, sensualists and courtesans—female rule once again predominated.”
 During her 29-year reign Empress Zoe Porphyrogenita married and divorced (often by blinding or murdering) several men.
-Concern for the frontier and its defence was largely dropped; the empire’s resources were spent on the luxuries of the civil bureaucracy, which came to dominate the byzantine government and ruled in all but name.
+Concern for the frontier and its defence was largely dropped; the empire's resources were spent on the luxuries of the civil bureaucracy, which came to dominate the byzantine government and ruled in all but name.

 While Armenia was being ravaged by the Seljuks, Byzantine rulers showed little interest in what was happening along its eastern borders.
 The indifferent and “squanderous” lifestyle of Empress Zoe Porphyrogenita was the beginning of the "utter decline in our national affairs and the cause of our subsequent humiliation,” says Michael Psellus.
 Her successors were not much better.
 Alfred Friendly reports that "Neither Constantine IX nor his advisers gave any evidence that they appreciated at the time the danger of the Seljuk raids, mounting in frequency, extent and success during his reign.”
 The most they did was make treaties with Sultan Tughril; and when roaming bands of Turks broke the treaty by raiding and pillaging Byzantine territory, and Constantinople objected, Sultan Tughril feigned innocence by claiming he was unable to control these “lone wolves,” even as they continued raiding deeper and deeper into western Anatolia.

 During this time, recruitment of the Anatolian peasants whom the Byzantines relied on for many centuries drastically fell; “indifferent foreigners were enlisted, arms, artillery and warlike stores neglected, and castles and fortresses allowed to fall in ruin.”
 In short, “the legacy of the civilian bureaucrats and of the emperors who were their nominees and puppets—profligate spenders on their own ostentations and miserly providers for their armies—was a defenseless Asia Minor.
 Turks raided at will, ever further to the west.”